-Charles de Temples was born in Mexico in 1929 and was brought up as part of the Ringling Brothers Circus, touring across America.
+Charles de Temple was born in Mexico in 1929 and was brought up as part of the Ringling Brothers Circus, touring across America.

 He began his artistic career as a sculptor before moving to the UK in his mid 20s where he became known for his large, extravagant and sculptural statement pieces.